theoschiff/Codeforces-Problems/README.md

 Note: code is a bit messy, could be optimised
 ## Problem A
      A. Mad Max: Hitchhickers Road
->time limit per test2 seconds
-memory limit per test256 megabytes input<br>
+>time limit per test: 2 seconds memory limit per test: 256 megabytes input<br> : standard input output<br> : standard output
-output<br>
 To finish his latest adventure, Max needs to ride from the Citadel to Gas Town.
 The last mad getaway from the remnants of Joe's army has left him almost without fuel, with little hope of making it all the way through.
 However, he has a plan — get the fuel along the way!

 The two settlements are connected by a straight road.
 Along the road, there are n